top of page

 Artist’s Statement

-Initially fueled by the organic shapes and vivid colors of Henri Matisse’s cut-outs and Yayoi Kusama’s paintings, I set out to find a language of my own.
+Initially fueled by the organic shapes and vivid colors of Henri Matisse’s cut-outs and Yayoi Kusama’s paintings, I set out to find a new visual language of my own.

 Often working from an initial Photoshop sketch, I search the internet and books for images of exotic flora and fauna, both macroscopic and microscopic (leaves, coral, diatoms, viruses, etc.).
 I skew, warp and distort them in Photoshop until I see something I like.
 I then draw the resulting shapes with chalk on canvas with an acrylic background and work with them there in chalk until I’m ready to apply paint.